vda-lab/vda-lab.github.io/jobs.md

 ### Contact

 For more information please contact Prof. dr. ir.
 Jan Aerts, tel.: +32 16 32 10 53, jan.aerts@kuleuven.be or Prof. dr. Andrew Vande Moere, tel.: +32 16 32 13 62, andrew.vandemoere@kuleuven.be.
 Please apply through the [KU Leuven open positions website](http://icts.kuleuven.be/apps/jobsite/vacatures/54312858)

-## Placeholder

-We don't have specific open positions available at the moment.
-However, we do welcome inquiries regarding PhD or postdoc research if these address major questions in visual data analysis (e.g. visual design, computational or perceptual scalability, interaction with the expert user).
-In case of a good fit we can apply for specific funding for this.

 ## :: Visualizing text from patient records ::